Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Neither let the son of the strangers, that hath joined himself to the LORD, speak, saying, The LORD hath utterly separated me from his people: neither let the eunuch say, Behold, I am a dry tree.
 For thus saith the LORD unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant; Even unto them I will give in mine house and within my walls a place and a name better than of sons and of daughters: I will give them an everlasting name, that shall not be cut off.
 Also the sons of the strangers, that join themselves to the LORD, to serve him, and to love the name of the LORD, to be his servants, every one that keeps the sabbath from polluting it, and takes hold of my covenant; Even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people.
 The Lord GOD which gathers the outcasts of Israel saith, Yet will I gather others to him, beside those that are gathered unto him. | Isaiah 56:3-8

-Do you see, those outside the camp of the LORD, those outside of Israel that wanted to join with and ‘take hold of the covenant’ of the LORD could choose to do so.
+Do you see, those outside the camp of the LORD, those outside of Israel that wanted to join with and ‘take hold of the covenant’ of the LORD can choose to do so.
 It’s the same now, as Paul has been telling those in Rome.
-Those “among the gentiles” in Rome, as we learned from ‘Romans’ chapter 9, Paul tells us that their being grafted in to the Olive Tree of Israel is a fulfilling of Prophecy that goes all the way back to Genesis.
+Those “among the gentiles” in Rome, as we learned from ‘Romans’ chapter 9, Paul tells us that their being grafted in to the Olive Tree of Israel is a fulfilling of Prophecy that actually goes all the way back to Genesis.
 That’s why he tells us in verses 25 and 26 of chapter 11 that by their grafting-in, “all Israel will be saved” ~

 Lest you be wise in your own sight, I do not want you to be unaware of this mystery, brothers: a partial hardening has come upon Israel, until the fullness of the Gentiles has come in.
 And in this way all Israel will be saved | Romans 11:25-26